-This admirable documentary outlines the range of ways the Labour government dismantled key civil liberties in the UK between 1997 and 2007.
+This documentary outlines the range of ways the Labour government dismantled key civil liberties in the UK between 1997 and 2007.

 Opening with the story of a small legion of protesters who were banned from demonstrating against the Iraq war for no reason whatsoever, Taking Liberties will boil the blood of anyone with even the vaguest liberal sensibilities.
-Taking the European Convention on Human Rights as its template, it examines how various articles have been breached by Blair from the right to a fair trial, to freedom to protest and the prohibition of torture.
+Taking the European Convention on Human Rights as its template, it examines how various articles were breached by Blair from the right to a fair trial, to freedom to protest and the prohibition of torture.

 It shows the Blair government’s repeated attempts to silence opposing opinion, including banning mention of the Iraq war at their own conference and David Blunkett’s admission to Parliament that banning protest in Parliament Square was to remove Brian Haw from his one man peace protest.
 It shows how the line in the minds of the Labour leadership between peaceful protest and terrorism was virtually non existent.
 They saw liberty as something which you have at the leisure of the government if you’re lucky, not a fundamental sphere of personal control that shouldn’t be infringed upon.

 It includes shocking case studies including the grandmothers stopped from walking near a US military base in Yorkshire under a terrorism act, the “Natwest three” deported to the US without trial, and a man whose house was raided because of a tip off that it was a factory for the illegal chemical ricin.
 When no evidence was found he was put under indefinite house arrest by the home secretary.